genelee/tiny-experiment/README.md

 })
 ```

-4a) Then, register handlers for variants and 'run' the TinyExperiment
+4a) Then run an experiment with variant-specific handlers
 ```
 var experiment = tinyManager.getExperiment('homepageButtonStyle')